E Learning Policies

 Advice to parents/carers

 Because Internet access at home is not monitored in the same way as it is in school parents are advised to take precautions to help keep their children safe.
-It is important that the home computer is not seen as a ‘no go area’ for parents.
-In the same ways as you may monitor what your children watch on television, you should monitor their computer use.
-Remember that parents are ultimately responsible for anything done on the home computer.
+It is important that the home computer/mobile devices are not seen as a ‘no go area’ for parents.
+In the same ways as you may monitor what your children watch on television, you should monitor their Internet use.
+Remember that parents are ultimately responsible for anything done on the home computer/mobile devices in the home.
 There have been a number of cases of parents being prosecuted and fined because their children have been illegally downloading music.
-Some parents agree a ‘home internet policy’ with their children in which they state what is and what is not allowed.
-Please ensure the computers at home have up-to-date anti-virus software on them and ensure it is updated at least every day.
+Some parents agree a ‘home Internet policy’ with their children in which they state what is and what is not allowed.
+Please ensure the computers/mobile devices at home have up-to-date anti-virus software on them and ensure it is updated at least every day.
 The websites below contain advice for parents:

 The above websites are given for information only; Plashet School is not affiliated with them and takes no responsibility for their content.
 We do not specifically endorse any products or services mentioned.